 How to Make Homemade Popsicles

 Freeze!
 DIY popsicles are easy, fun, and perfect for a hot day.
-You can stick with fruity classics, or take a chance on delightfully unexpected cucumber gin and tonic pops.
-Don’t own a popsicle mold?
-No problem.
+Stick with fruity classics and rich fudge pops, or go big with gin and tonic popsicles.
 Let’s get started lickety-split!

 Disclosure: Some of the links in this post are affiliate links, meaning if you follow the link and make a purchase, Yummly makes a commission.

-In my endless pursuit to entertain a 3-year-old, I recently hatched a plan for us to make popsicles together.
+In my endless pursuit to entertain a 4-year-old, I recently hatched a plan for us to make popsicles together.
 But don’t be fooled, this activity was just as rewarding and fun for me as it was for my daughter.
 We picked some oranges from our tree, squeezed the juice, filled silicone popsicle molds, popped them in the freezer, and waited anxiously for them to set.
 Sheeeesh.
-Nobody warned us that waiting a few hours could feel like an eternity when homemade popsicles were chilling in a freezer!
+Nobody warned us that waiting a few hours could feel like an eternity when homemade popsicles were chilling!
 At last, they were ready, and my daughter and I sat hip-to-hip on the porch step to enjoy our refreshing treat, giggling as orange juice dripped down our chins.

 The popsicles were so easy to make, needing very few ingredients (in this case, only oranges!) and hardly a kitchen tool, that the juices in my head started flowing.
 What other popsicle flavors could we make at home?
 Oreo popsicles?
 Root beer popsicles?
 Perhaps healthy ones for breakfast?
 What about adult flavor combinations with vodka, wine, or coffee?
 As I went further and further down the rabbit hole, rediscovering the creative world of popsicle-making I had abandoned since childhood, the possibilities were clearly infinite, and my summer was about to get way more interesting.
 (And my daughter was along for the ride, minus the adult popsicles, of course!)
 I had caught the popsicle bug.